Db2-DTE-POC/wxddemo/docs/wxd-acknowledgements.md

 script development was done by George Baklarz.

-The contents of this eBook are the result of a lot of research and testing based on the contents of IBM watsonx.data.
+The contents of this eBook are the result of a lot of research and testing based on the contents of watsonx.data.
 Results are based on a specific version of watsonx.data so you may have different results if using an older or newer version of the development kit.